johncburnett/b-logic/README.md

 # b-logic
 b-logic uses flex/bison to load a digital logic expression into an Abstract Syntax Tree.
-This tool will then minimize the expression into C2 AND-XOR form.
+This tool will then minimize the expression into Sum of Products AND-OR-NOT form as well as C2 AND-XOR form.

-At the moment, this code simply parses boolean expressions into an AST and prints a traversal of the tree.
+As of now, the the program runs as a prompt and accepts digital logic expressions using the operators "+, \*, ^, !".
+The prompt returns espresso's SoP minimization of the input.

 ### Running
 ```shell